syphant/andromeda-web/README.md

 - In Cloudflare Tunnel, create another route to point just the domain "yourdomain.com" to LAN server running Nginx on another port of your choosing, example: "http://192.168.1.100:9884"

 ### Nginx Configuration
-The `nginx/default.conf` file provides:
+The `nginx/default.conf` file template provides:
 - Proxy pass to ErsatzTV stream endpoints (`/stream/`)
 - XMLTV guide data proxy (`/guide/`)
 - CORS headers for cross-origin requests
 - URL rewriting for seamless integration

+Simply replace `subdomain.yourdomain.com` in the `nginx/default.conf` file with what you configured in Cloudflare Tunnel.

-- Docker compose file for this nginx implementation:
+#### Example Nginx docker compose file for this implementation:
 ```
 services:
   nginx: